Hammock Hollow Children’s Garden

 Throughout the entire process, Gardens’ president David Price envisioned Hammock Hollow Children’s Garden as a place for kids to learn through power of the natural world and experience art in a tactile, meaningful way.
 “A children’s garden should provide a beautiful landscape that inspires discovery that lasts a lifetime.
 Our collective vision has been to build a place where nature is not a backdrop but a living entity for families to explore together and create a lasting connection.
 Hammock Hollow is a place for kids to find themselves and while getting lost in the wonder of plants, animals and art,” said Price.
 “These experiences will plant a seed of appreciation for the natural world in the children that visit and those seeds will grow and bear fruit in the years to come.”

 Step through our “sneaky” keystone gate and stroll upon the swirls of a pebble mosaic created by sculptor Kevin Carman as your garden adventure begins.
 Specially created mosaics of a red-headed woodpecker and gopher tortoise compliment smaller mosaics located along the trail and the large mosaic indigo snake in the sand play area.

 His inky-black pebble mosaic scales may glisten in the sunlight, but this larger-than-life indigo snake sculpture is a friendly fellow who surrounds a tot-sized sand circle encouraging sand play and motor skills.
 Grab a bucket and feel the sand between your fingers.
-This area also features a bamboo path leading from Indigo Pass to River Run.
+This area also features exotic bamboo plantings.

 Ledge Walk and River Walk